 How can you help?

-One suggestion we see a lot is that health professionals should make recommendations for their patients.
+One suggestion we see a lot is that health professionals should make recommendations for their patients — tell them which websites to use.
 In our experience, doctors may be more likely to recommend the harder-to-read websites.
 They are generally quite comfortable reading websites that measure grade 15 on readability tools, and they don’t have a clear idea of the average American’s reading level.
 The government tells us the average American adult reads at an 8th grade level.
 We also hear doctors saying “Stay off of Google,” advice that their patients clearly don’t follow.

 The lack of quality control on the internet shifts the responsibility for good health care information to publishers.
 Health care professionals should offer patient education information on their websites.
 Accurate, readable answers are actually not available for all your patients’ questions.
 What’s more, your patients can’t always tell what’s accurate.
 Being able to send your patients to your blog gives you and your patients confidence in the information they find when they look for health information online.